 Taking into the exam room any unauthorised material constitutes malpractice.
 Unauthorised material includes, but is not limited to, notes, mobile phones, iWatches, iPods and books.
 Only bring into the exam room material permitted on the paper.
 If a calculator or dictionary is not allowed for your paper, then please ensure that you do not bring this equipment into the exam room with you.
+All watches must be handed to an invigilator before the examination begins.
 If in doubt, check with the invigilator before beginning your exam.
 Possession of unauthorised material will have to be reported to the awarding body and could lead to sanctions as detailed below.